-Remote Learning With DCMP Accessible Videos
+Classroom and Remote Learning With DCMP Accessible Videos

-Teachers and parents across the country are taking advantage of DCMP's Remote Learning resources.
-For educators who have at least one student who is deaf or blind and wish to implement tools for remote learning, DCMP can help ensure that educational videos are accessible for students learning at home as well as in the classroom.
+Teachers and parents across the country are taking advantage of DCMP's resources for classroom and remote learning.
+For educators who have at least one student with a disability, DCMP can help ensure that educational videos are accessible for students learning at home as well as in the classroom.

 - Parents and students can log in to DCMP from any home computer with Internet access or any tablet with a mobile data connection.
-Parents can create a new DCMP account for free, or use the Student Account created by the student’s teacher.
+Parents can create a new DCMP account for free or use the Student Account created by the student’s teacher.
 Learn how to share Student Accounts.

-- Assigned videos will appear on each students’ DCMP dashboard when the student logs in to dcmp.org.
+- Assigned videos will appear on each student's DCMP dashboard when the student logs in to dcmp.org.

 - Teachers with at least one student in class who is deaf, hard of hearing, blind, visually impaired, or deaf-blind can register for free membership and use DCMP's streaming library of accessible videos for all class members.